Supervisor Cindy Chavez: Change the World

 Hundreds of women and their allies gathered recently to bone up on what they’ll need to know as leaders to further efforts to curb domestic violence, protect workers from sexual assault, and advance other parts of the County’s women’s agenda.

-County of Santa Clara Supervisor Cindy Chavez called this year’s Women’s Leadership Policy Summit to provide women and their allies an opportunity to attend practical workshops and to
+County of Santa Clara Supervisor Cindy Chavez called this year’s Women’s Leadership Policy Summit to provide women and their allies an opportunity to attend practical workshops and to network.
+The goal was to draw strength from one another and learn how they might further combine their talents for the betterment of women and families.

 “Changing the world: that’s really what today is all about,” Chavez said, kicking off the summit on a stormy Saturday in a full, spacious hall at West Valley Community College on Feb.
 2. “I know you would not be here today, in the rain, if you were not a rabble-rouser.”

-Chavez’s women’s agenda grew out hearings she and Supervisor Dave Cortese held in the immediate wake of President Donald Trump’s
+Chavez’s women’s agenda grew out hearings she and Supervisor Dave Cortese held in the immediate wake of President Donald Trump’s election.
+The hearing on women’s issues stuck with Chavez after a campaign that left many local women angry, fearful and confused — and determined to fight back.

 Women taking the wheel